th7mo/th7mo.com/stalwart.md

 143                        ALLOW IN    Anywhere
 ```

-Open a port by using the following `ufw` command:
+Open a port by executing the following `ufw` command:

 ```sh
 ufw enable {port-number}